MaestroOfAutomation/telegram_gifts_userbot/README.md

 ### Common Issues

 - **Rate limiting**: If you set `CHECK_INTERVAL_MS` too low (< 100ms), you might encounter rate limiting issues with the Telegram API.
-- **Authentication failures**: Make sure your API ID and API Hash are correct.
+- **Authentication failures**: Make sure your API ID and API Hash for each account are correct in the `config.json` file.
 If you're having issues with verification codes, try deleting the session files in the `sessions` directory and authenticating again.
 - **Gift purchase failures**: Some gifts might have restrictions (e.g., requiring Premium) that prevent purchase.

 ### Logs